Hack Manhattan is a relatively unconstrained hackerspace. Members and visitors work on whatever projects they are interested in.

 Interest in activities and equipment can also wax and wane.
 When we first started, there was a lot of 3D printing and particularly building 3D printers of various sorts.
 3D printing activity later petered out for a while, although as of this writing (early 2017) there has been a revival of sorts.
 On the other hand, there was relatively little interest in machining with the mill and lathe in our first couple of years, but this has picked up lately.

 Much of what goes on at the space is people’s own individual projects.
-But we do try to do some group projects, including Brain Bats in 2012 and FACETRON6000 in 2014.
+But we do try to do some group projects, including Brain Bats in 2012, FACETRON6000 in 2014 and TELETRON8000 in 2018.